node-modules/sdk-base/README.md

 Constructor argument:
 - {Object} options
-  - {String} [initMethod] - the async init method name, the method should be a generator function.
+  - {String} [initMethod] - the async init method name, the method should be a generator function or a function return promise.
 If set, will execute the function in the constructor.

   ```js
   'use strict';